Growing up, I was taught to say “please,” “thank you,” and “you’re welcome” for almost every encounter imaginable.

 Training can be a snooze, so you should try to make it fun!

-Gamify required trainings and meetings to switch it up and have some fun in the office.
+Gamify required training and meetings to switch it up and have some fun in the office.
 You can host a version of “Jeopardy” and test your employees’ knowledge on industry updates or raffle off a few coffee shop gift cards to build morale.

 12. Send Your Team Home Early